hocc2000/scripts/README.md

-## For Windows
+## How to allow script execution in windows powershell
-Set-ExecutionPolicy set to Bypass
+The execution policy set to Bypass.

     Set-ExecutionPolicy Bypass

-Set-ExecutionPolicy set to Restricted
+The execution policy set to default.

     Set-ExecutionPolicy Restricted